computational-cell-analytics/micro-sam/doc/annotation_tools.md

 Most elements are the same as in [the 2d annotator](#annotator-2d):
 1. The napari layers that contain the image, segmentation and prompts.
 Same as for [the 2d segmentation app](#annotator-2d) but without the `auto_segmentation` layer, `current_tracks` and `committed_tracks` are the equivalent of `current_object` and `committed_objects`.
 2. The prompt menu.
-3. The menu with tracking settings: `track_state` is used to indicate that the object you are tracking is dividing in the current frame. `track_id` is used to select which of the tracks after divsion you are following.
+3. The menu with tracking settings: `track_state` is used to indicate that the object you are tracking is dividing in the current frame. `track_id` is used to select which of the tracks after division you are following.
 4. The menu for interactive segmentation.
 5. The tracking menu.
 Press `Track Object` (or `v`) to track the current object across time.
 6. The menu for committing the current tracking result.